Biden vs. Trump: General election battle is now set

 Biden’s team suggest that his empathy and experience are right for the moment, yet he has struggled to be heard from the makeshift television studio in the basement of his Delaware home.
 The campaign has committed to at least one virtual event each day, while Trump has starred in widely viewed daily White House briefings about the coronavirus outbreak.

-Despite the challenges, Biden will move into the fall with a broad coalition comprised of working-class white people, older African Americans and even disaffected Republicans who have been alienated by Trump’s GOP.
+Despite the challenges, Biden will move into the fall with a broad coalition comprised of working-class whites, older African Americans and even disaffected Republicans who have been alienated by Trump’s GOP.
 The Lincoln Project, a collection of former Republicans, formally endorsed Biden shortly after Sanders’ announcement.

 “As America contends with unprecedented loss, we need a leader who can steady our ship of state, bind up our common wounds, and lead us into our next national chapter,” said group co-founder Reed Galen.
 “Joe Biden has the humanity, empathy and steadiness we need in a national leader.”